 The Three Banks are the largest commercial banks in Iceland and were established after the banking crisis in 2008.
-The total assets of the Three Banks comprised around 74 per cent. of the total assets of all Icelandic credit institutions (excluding the Central Bank), as at the end of 2019, according to the Central Bank.
+The total assets of the Three Banks comprised around 74 per cent. of the total assets of all Icelandic credit institutions (excluding the Central Bank),8 as at the end of 2020, according to the Central Bank of Iceland.
 The Icelandic banking system is small and the Three Banks have had limited opportunities for growth.

 The Bank has so far primarily engaged in domestic lending in krona, but the Bank has limited funding opportunities in Icelandic krona, namely its ISK denominated deposits and its covered bond and debt securities issuance facilities.
 External factors may affect the Bank's depositor base as an increase in the availability of alternative investment opportunities arise in the future.
-Due to the small economy and present competition for funding with other banks and pension funds, there are limited opportunities for the growth of funding opportunities in krona.
+Due to the small economy and present competition for funding, there are limited opportunities for the growth of funding opportunities in krona.
 Consequently, the Bank's ability to increase its corporate lending is limited and will continue to be limited unless the Bank is able to find additional sources of funding in Icelandic krona (see "Description of the Bank - Funding").

 The relatively small banking system, given the small size of the Icelandic economy (see "The Republic of Iceland - The Icelandic Economy"), and the ongoing restructuring of the Icelandic banking sector have affected and continue to affect the Icelandic banks.
 The reputation of the Icelandic banking sector has at times been negative due to the financial crisis in 2008 and the subsequent recession in Iceland.
 This negative reputation can be reflected in political and legislative decisions which have had a material adverse effect on the Bank.
 Various ideas have been discussed on how to improve the banking sector in Iceland, one being to initiate a sale process on either of the two state owned banks, namely Landsbankinn and Íslandsbanki.
+In January 2021, the Minister of Finance and Economic Affairs made a formal decision to initiate the process of selling minimum of 25 per cent shares in the state-owned bank Íslandsbanki.
 For further information see the risk factor entitled "The Icelandic State Treasury is the largest shareholder of the Bank.
 This may affect the Bank and its business".
 Another is the introduction of a potential law requiring the separation of commercial banking activities from investment banking activities, which could require the Bank to divest or otherwise restructure some of its operations.
 No such requirements have been enacted to-date, but there can be no assurance that such law or similar or related measures will not be proposed and ultimately be enacted, which in turn could have a material negative effect on the Bank's business.